 Battery manufacturing for households and businesses is an open market where stakes are quite high.
 Tesla has quite a few upcoming competitors to fight if it wants to sustain exponential growth for the Powerwall units in the market.
-Here are some competitors who are doing reasonably well in this very segment, and could pose a threat to Tesla Powerwall in the coming years.
+Here are some Tesla Powerwall alternatives that are doing reasonably well in this very segment, and could pose a threat to the battery giant in the coming years.

 Manufactured by energy storage company sonnenBatterie, the Sonnen eco is a home battery designed to work with solar panel systems.
 It comes in configuration of as low as 4 kWh and goes up to 16 kWh in 2 kWh increments.
 Sonnen eco comes at a base price of $9,950 for the 4 kWh model which is indeed costlier than Powerwall.

 LG Chem RESU ESS

 Another player in this market is LG with the Chem RESU Energy Storage Systems specially designed for households.
 The battery is good at holding solar power generated during the daytime and using it for powering electrical appliances, lights, and air conditioners.
 The battery comes in varying usable capacity options ranging from 2.9 kWh to 12.4 kWh.
 The price of the battery system ranges from $6,000 to $7,000 with installation and inverter cost extra.
 LG promises 10-year warranty at 60% battery capacity for any hardware defects.

 Pika Energy Harbor